a1q123456/a1q123456.github.io/blogs/graphics/1-interpolation-polynomial.md

 \end{bmatrix}
 $$

-Then, we calculate the above expression:
+Then, we use the values to calculate the above formula:

 $$
 \begin{bmatrix}
 a \\
 b \\
 c \\
-d \\
+d
 \end{bmatrix}
 =
 \begin{bmatrix}